Internships and Jobs

 Explore various career options within a major.
 Solidify academic and career goals.
 Gain work experience in your career field.
 Network and develop industry contacts.
 Earn academic credit which is reflected on your academic transcript.
 Receive guidance from faculty coordinators.

 Through your participation in an internship or in cooperative education, your chances of obtaining a position in your desired field will be increased.
 Upon graduation, you are more marketable to potential employers.
-More and more first-time professional hires come from the pool of students who have completed an internship or cooperative education position.
+More and more first-time professional hires come from the pool of students who have completed an internship or community engagement position.

 Be a currently enrolled student at California State University, Fullerton.
 Be completing a program of study that will lead, upon graduation, to a Bachelor's or Master's degree.
 Be at least in your junior year of study (have completed a minimum of 59 semester units of coursework).
 Be in good academic standing (min.
 2.0 GPA).
 Receive approval from Gerald Hoth, the Accounting Department's internship coordinator.